 1. Keep your evidence relevant and to the point

 Many merchants also include email correspondence or texts with the customer, but it’s important to know that these exchanges do not verify identity.
-If you’re going to include them, make sure only the relevant information is included - point out only to an important part.
+If you’re going to include them, make sure only the relevant information is included.

 2. Provide clear and accurate evidence